Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Notes:

-- This is the most generic form of converting a multilocation to an accountId.
+- This is the most generic form of converting a `MultiLocation` to an account ID.
-- There are no restrictions in the multilocation input.
+- There are no restrictions in the `MultiLocation` input.
   If you use this with other converters, make sure this will be the last option, as otherwise the more restrictive ones will not apply.

 ---v

 ### 📁 `LocationToAccountId` via `xcm-builder`

-- `ParentIsPreset`: Converts the parent multilocation into an account of the form `b'Parent' + trailing 0s`
+- `ParentIsPreset`: Converts the parent `MultiLocation` into an account of the form `b'Parent' + trailing 0s`

 ```rust
 fn convert_ref(location: impl Borrow<MultiLocation>) -> Result<AccountId, ()> {